xd2287/transformers/docs/source/en/model_doc/plbart.md

 This model was contributed by [gchhablani](https://huggingface.co/gchhablani).
 The Authors' code can be found [here](https://github.com/wasiahmad/PLBART).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [plbart](https://huggingface.co/models?other=plbart)

 ### Training of PLBart

 PLBart is a multilingual encoder-decoder (sequence-to-sequence) model primarily intended for code-to-text, text-to-code, code-to-code tasks.
 As the